gemini3d/gemini3d/README.md

 ## Prerequisites

-Meson (recommended) or CMake may be used.
+Meson is recommended because Meson automatically builds the entire software library stack from Lapack up.
+CMake may be used if you know that your libraries are compiled to be compatible.

 **Meson**